open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 18. **Email** is a basic email system which allows Learners to receive and set notifications and send and receive messages.

-19. **Surveys** allows Nation Managers to push a survey PLANET users based on characteristics like age, gender, member type, Community, etc.
+19. **Surveys** allows Nation Managers to push a survey Planet users based on characteristics like age, gender, member type, Community, etc.

 20. **Update Welcome Video** allows Managers to change the welcome video for their Nation.